 ABOUT JFM EDITORIAL

-JFM Editorial is a boutique literary agency based in the village of Brockhall in Northamptonshire, England, and specializes in working with authors in a wide range of non-fiction categories, including business/entrepreneurship; memoir/autobiography; current affairs and history; pop culture; food/wine; travel; sports; LGBTQ history and issues; legal history; and true crime.
+JFM Editorial is a boutique literary agency based in the village of Brockhall in Northamptonshire, England, and specialises in working with authors in a wide range of non-fiction categories, including business/entrepreneurship; memoir/autobiography; current affairs and history; pop culture; travel; sports; LGBTQ history and issues; legal history; and true crime.

 We are most interested in working with authors who seek to inspire change and make a positive social difference on the world through their unique stories and perspectives.